|Major Groups > Gilled Mushrooms > Pale-Spored > Leucopaxillus > Leucopaxillus laterarius|

 Leucopaxillus laterarius decomposes leaf litter in eastern North America's hardwood forests.
 Its physical features are virtually inseparable from those of the conifer-loving Leucopaxillus albissimus, though the latter species is usually a little stockier, has slightly less crowded gills, and usually features less pink in the cap color (when pigments are present; both species are frequently white).
 Spore size may be a more reliable separator (the spores of Leucopaxillus laterarius are almost always under 5.5 µ long), but confusing laterarius-or-albissimus specimens should be expected if you are unwilling to accept my hardwood-conifer species division.

-Ecology: Saprobic, decomposing the litter of hardwoods in oak and beech forests; growing scattered or gregariously; widely distributed in eastern North America; frequently appearing in early summer, but also common in late summer and fall.
+Ecology: Saprobic, decomposing the litter of hardwoods in oak and beech forests; growing scattered or gregariously; frequently appearing in early summer, but also common in late summer and fall; widely distributed in eastern North America.
+The illustrated and described collections are from Illinois.

-Cap: 4-20 cm; convex with an inrolled margin when young, becoming broadly convex or flat; dry; smooth or very finely velvety (like kid leather), sometimes becoming patchy (but not truly scaly) over the center with age; white, pinkish, buff, or pale tan; the margin often broadly lined.
+Cap: 3–12 cm; convex with an inrolled margin when young, becoming broadly convex or nearly flat; dry; bald or very finely velvety (like kid leather); whitish to pale tan.

-Gills: Attached to the stem or running down it; crowded; separable from the cap as a layer; whitish to dirty yellowish when mature.
+Gills: Broadly attached to the stem or beginning to run down it; close or nearly crowded; separable from the cap as a layer; short-gills frequent; whitish, sometimes becoming dirty yellowish when mature.

-Stem: 4-11 cm long; up to 2 cm thick at the apex; when young often slightly swollen near the base but by maturity usually more or less equal; smooth or very finely hairy; whitish; with prominent and copious basal mycelium.
+Stem: 4–7 cm long; 1–1.5 cm thick at the apex; when young often swollen near the base but by maturity usually more or less equal; bald or very finely fuzzy; whitish, discoloring brownish with age; with prominent and copious white basal mycelium.

-Flesh: White; thick; hard; not changing on exposure.
+Flesh: White; thick; hard; not changing when sliced.

-Odor and Taste: Odor mealy or foul (like coal tar or swamp gas); taste mild or bitter.
+Odor and Taste: Odor mealy or foul (like coal tar or swamp gas).

 Spore Print: White.